sxczi/instagram/README.md

 Remaining tasks:

-- Make the profile page responsive
+- Make the siteresponsive
-- Review and Refactor the code
-- Get rid of the node_modules bloat
 - Making the backend
+- Fix various bugs in the UI